artonge/aalto/README.md

 - **Function Approximation** - FA : Instead of a discrete value function, build a continuous value function using curve fitting.

 ## Implementation of algorithms
-- The [CartPole](https://github.com/artonge/aalto/tree/master/CartPole): folder contains basics examples only on the CartPole environment.
+In chronological order:
+1. It this [repository](https://github.com/artonge/RL-tic-tac-toe), I wrote a [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) environment and an agent that learn to play it using the Monte Carlo method.
+The work is in [golang](https://golang.org/).
+2. The [Sandbox](https://github.com/artonge/aalto/tree/master/Sandbox) folder contains attempts to solve some environments.
-- The [Exercises](https://github.com/artonge/aalto/tree/master/Exercises): folder contains some solutions to the exercises found in this [repository](https://github.com/dennybritz/reinforcement-learning).
+3. The [Exercises](https://github.com/artonge/aalto/tree/master/Exercises) folder contains some solutions to the exercises found in this [repository](https://github.com/dennybritz/reinforcement-learning).
-- The [Sandbox](https://github.com/artonge/aalto/tree/master/Sandbox) folder contains attempts to solve some environments.
+4. The [CartPole](https://github.com/artonge/aalto/tree/master/CartPole) folder contains basics examples only on the CartPole environment.

 ### Problems I encountered
 - Why some algorithms don't work on some environments ?